UltraStar-Deluxe/UltraStar-Manager/README.md

 (under construction)

 1. Install Qt (clang).
-2. Open and compile all task plugins (open respective *.pro files in subdirectory plugins).
+2. Open and compile all task plugins (open respective *.pro files in subdirectory plugins, disable shadow build).
-3. Compile UltraStar Manager.
+3. Compile UltraStar Manager (disable shadow build).
 4. Manage your entire song collection with ease!

 Feel free to fork this project, modify it to your hearts content and maybe also do pull requests to this repository for additional features, improvements or clean-ups.